edmundsj/rcwa/docs/_sources/api.rst.txt

 Once the user has created a :code:`Source` and :code:`LayerStack` class, these are passed into the :code:`Solver` class, which then runs the simulation, and makes the results available as a dictionary :code:`Solver.results`.

-.. autoclass:: solver.Solver
+.. autoclass:: rcwa.Solver
     :members: Solve

+.. autoclass:: rcwa.Layer

+.. autoclass:: rcwa.LayerStack

+.. autoclass:: rcwa.Source

-.. autoclass:: layer.Layer
+.. autoclass:: rcwa.Crystal

-.. autoclass:: layer.LayerStack
+.. autoclass:: rcwa.Material

-.. autoclass:: plotter.Plotter
+.. autoclass:: rcwa.Plotter
     :members: plotRTSpectra

-.. autoclass:: source.Source

-.. autoclass:: crystal.Crystal

-.. autoclass:: material.Material

 Indices and tables
 ==================